-Fear and uncertainty.
-When you regularly hear about the threat of terrorist attacks, global warming, and toxic chemicals on the news, it can cause you to be stressed, especially because you feel like you have no control over those events.
+- Fear and uncertainty.
+When you regularly hear about the threat of terrorist attacks, global warming, and toxic chemicals on the news, it can cause you to feel stressed, especially because you feel like you have no control over those events.
+And even though disasters are typically very rare events, their vivid coverage in the media may make them seem as if they are more likely to occur than they really are.
 Fears can also hit closer to home, such as being worried that you won't finish a project at work or won't have enough money to pay your bills this month.

-Change.
-Any major life change can be stressful -- even a happy event like a wedding.
+- Change.
+Any major life change can be stressful -- even a happy event like a wedding or a job promotion.
 More unpleasant events, such as a divorce, major financial setback, or death in the family can be significant sources of stress.

 Your stress level will differ based on your personality and how you respond to situations.
 Some people let everything roll off their back.
 To them, work stresses and life stresses are just minor bumps in the road.
 Others literally worry themselves sick.